tiebingzhang/aws-b2bi-edi-usecases/docs/event-driven-mft-b2b/README.md

 The rule listens on events with the status of `no threats found` and trigger the above copy-files workflow.
 Optinally, another rule can be created to listen on the `threat found` events and notify customers.

+### Create the B2Bi resources to process the X12 files